How I Made Nyctea Scandiaca (Snowy Owl) Wearable Art

-I wanted to share this design I created a few years ago.
-This was my first attempt a wearable art and creating an avant garde piece.
-The entire dress is made from paper, mostly resused items and and natural elements I gathered from the woods.
+With all of the wintry weather and beautiful snow we have been getting in February, it has made me want to share this design I created a few years ago.
+This was my first attempt a wearable art and creating an avant-garde piece.
+The entire dress is made from paper, mostly reused items and natural elements I gathered from the woods.
 Looking at my Snowy Owl design now, I am still amazed that I was able to create something so fantastical.

-I was asked by the ManneqArt organization to create a wearable art sculpture for their upcoming contest.
-They needed an example of a design that was a combination of fashion and art.
+I was asked by a clothing designer to create a wearable art sculpture for an upcoming contest.
+She needed an example of a design that was a combination of fashion and art.
 I don’t usually make things look this abstract so it was very challenging and a lot of fun to go crazy with my creativity.
-She is 7 feet tall and a little intimidating.
+The mannequin I used is 7 feet tall and a little intimidating.
 After working on her in the wee hours of the night, I thought I saw her blinking.
 I am happy with the way she came out though even though she did scare me at times.
 She almost has a woodland, fantasy, Elven princess look about her…very Middle Earth.

 I decided to make my wearable art design completely out of paper and natural elements.
 I like using unconventional materials to create my designs.
 I think it adds interest especially when it is a wearable piece.

 The dress was made from white tissue paper that I crinkled and painted to give it an icy look.
 I painted branches I found in the woods white frost to accent her dress.
 I cut feathers from wrapping paper to attach to the branches to simulate the frozen tree limbs.

 The feathers for the mask were created from holiday wrapping paper and I added chandelier beads to the twigs to add more of a frozen feeling.
 I love how the branches have curly grapevine accents.

 Here I am fixing a few of the hand-cut leaves and branches that were disrupted in the move to her temporary stay at the mall.
 She now resides in a wearable art museum.